clux/facemaulers/east/irithyl.md

 Some of the vampires are skeptical of Celerom's approach, but about half of them are on board.
 Arklem not concerned with this, he's a tactician.
 He wants the plan to progress quickly now that demon lords have been weakened.

+NB: these undead are not sentient yet (staff prop, vampires are though)

 ## Dungeon
 Worshippers of Irae granting her divine powers.
 Normally, the deacons would worship Kiaransalee, but Irae wants the powers directly.